Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/CleverReach/ReadMe.md

 Set to "Upload and Broadcast"
 Integration parameters like `settingsFile=D:\Scripts\CleverReach\PSCleverReachModule\settings.json;mode=prepare`

+The mechanism for lists is the same as in "Upload and Broadcast"

 ### Tagging

 Upload your data and tag your receivers with a specific tag you can choose of.
 Please make sure you dont setup Upload Only, otherwise the MessageName/Tagname will not be transferred by PeopleStage.

+The mechanism for lists is the same as in "Upload and Broadcast"

 ### Upload Only

 Please be aware, that you still need to choose a mailing template, but that does not have an effect for the upload.

+The mechanism for lists is the same as in "Upload and Broadcast"

 ## Commands